AvanzaBank/astrix/doc/tutorial/part1.md

 ### Life Cycle Management of Libraries
 Astrix allows created libraries to receive two types of lifecycle events.
-When a library bean is created Astrix will invoke all `@PostConstruct` annotated method right after invoking the factory method.
-When the `AstrixContext` is destroyed (by invoking `AstrixContext.destroy()`) all `@PreDestroy` annotated methods will be invoked on each library bean that has bean created by the AstrixContext.
+When a library bean is created Astrix will invoke all `@PostConstruct` annotated methods right after invoking the factory method.
+When the `AstrixContext` is destroyed (by invoking `AstrixContext.destroy()`) all `@PreDestroy` annotated methods will be invoked on each library bean created by the `AstrixContext`.

 ```java